Mindrocket42/MOA-DeepOutputs/README.md

 1. Routes via OpenRouter for increased model flexibility and choice.
 2. Docker dropped in favour of Anaconda/Conda for less experienced users.
-3. Changes from the original README are marked in yellow.

 #### Benefits
 - For novices, Anaconda easier to use than Docker.